 Associate editor Tom Coens joined the Papers of Andrew Jackson in 2004.
 He received his bachelor’s degree in history from Yale in 1996, and his Ph.D. from Harvard in 2004.
-Dr. Coens wrote a dissertation at Harvard entitled “The Formation of the Jackson Party, 1822-1825,” which he is currently turning into a book.
-Before graduate school, Dr. Coens worked for a time at the University of Michigan as Coordinator of Technical Operations for JSTOR, the web-archive of scholarly journals.
+Dr. Coens wrote a dissertation at Harvard entitled “The Formation of the Jackson Party, 1822-1825.”
+He is currently working on a short history of Jackson and Indian Removal for Johns Hopkins Press as well as an edition of the notebooks of Jackson’s nineteenth-century biographer James Parton.
+Before graduate school, Dr. Coens worked at the University of Michigan as Coordinator of Technical Operations for JSTOR, the web-archive of scholarly journals.

 Associate editor Laura-Eve Moss joined the Papers of Andrew Jackson in 2004.
 She holds graduate degrees in History and Public History, and earned a Ph.D. at the University of Connecticut.
 Her research focuses on the political and constitutional history of nineteenth-century America, with a special interest in evolving notions of citizenship and democratic participation.
 She was formerly the managing editor of The Encyclopedia of New York State (2005).